weronikamartamalicka/my-financial-fortress-frontend/README.md

 The main frontend page, from where you need to start the adventure with the application, is at Route("").

-Due to the fact that the full functionality, any charts, changes are visible only after some time, I provide my data from the database.
+Due to the fact that the full functionality, any charts, changes are visible only after some time, I provide my data from the database :https://github.com/weronikamartamalicka/my-financial-fortress-backend/tree/main/Application%20database%20data